Did you know that bees are an essential part of our eco-system and because of that are worth over £650 million per year to the UK economy?

 The introduction of a deadly mite called Varroa, which was accidentally imported from Asia, has also affected the number of honeybees in the English countryside as well.

-Friday marks the start of the Great British Bee Count when you can do you bit to keep an eye out for bees.
+More than 15,000 people have taken part in the Great British Bee Count, where you can do you bit to keep an eye out for bees.

 TV presenter Michaela Strachan had this to say: "The humble bee is a vital pollinator.
 Buzzing around our gardens and countryside, it's a hard working little insect that pollinates our flowers and crops.
 But unfortunately these beautiful insects are under-threat.

 “By joining the Great British Bee Count you can find out more about the wonderful world of bees, and what you can do to help the plight of the humble bee.
 The free app includes tips on creating bee-friendly spaces, and will help you find out more about our buzzy friends.
 So download the app and get spotting.”

 With that in mind, here are a few ways to help encourage the honeybees to thrive.

 Avoid chemically treating your flowers as the chemicals will transfer onto the pollen and affect the bees.
 This is because if any chemicals are applied to your flowers while they are in bloom it will get into the pollen and nectar, the bees will then take it back to the beehive and it will transfer into the honey.

 2. Love your lawn